 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would be authorized with approval of the Project.
-As such, the proposed Project would not result in the removal of any existing homes or displacement of existing residents.
-Notwithstanding, residential land uses are planned for the Annexation Area by the GPU and already allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply within the Annexation Area, and additional residential development could occur in the future.
+No new development would be authorized with approval of the Project.
+As such, the proposed Project would not result in the elimination of any existing homes or residents.
+Notwithstanding, residential land uses are planned for the Annexation Area by the GPU (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications) and additional residential development could occur in the future.
 Based on the analysis presented in the Project's PFS (Technical Appendix A), vacant parcels within the Annexation Area ultimately could be developed with up to 114 additional residential dwelling units, which would result in an increase in the City's housing stock.
-Additionally, potential future development within the Annexation Area is anticipated to occur on vacant parcels, and therefore would not displace substantial people or housing.
+Additionally, all future development within the Annexation Area is anticipated to occur on vacant parcels, and therefore would not displace substantial people or housing.
 Accordingly, the proposed Project would not displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere, and no impact would occur.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.